gaepdit/sbeap/docs/Role capabilities.md

 Users in the User Account Admin role can:

-* Create and manage user accounts and assign roles.
+* Manage user accounts and assign roles.

 ### Site Maintenance